joshuagryphon/plastid/docs/source/examples/phasing.rst

  .. note::

-    If your annotation includes multiple transcript isoforms for the same gene, codons that appear in more than one isoform will be double-counted.
+    If the transcript annotation includes multiple transcript isoforms for the same gene, codons that appear in more than one isoform will be double-counted in the phasing estimate.
+This may be avoided by filtering the annotation file ahead of time.
-    One may avoid this by using the `BED`_ output of the |metagene| script, in which case read phasing will be estimated over maximal spanning windows of coding regions in genes.

-    If your annotation contains overlapping coding regions which appear in different frames, including these in the phasing tabulation will under-estimate phasing.
+    If the annotation file contains overlapping coding regions which appear in different frames, including these in the phasing tabulation will under-estimate phasing.
 It makes sense to exclude such areas using a :term:`mask file`.